Assassination of Park Chung Hee

-Park Chung-hee, the third President of South Korea, was assassinated on October 26, 1979, during a dinner at the Korean Central Intelligence Agency (KCIA) safehouse inside the Blue House presidential compound in Jongno District, Seoul, South Korea.
-Kim Jae-gyu, the director of the KCIA and the president's security chief, was responsible for the assassination.
-Park was shot in the chest and the head, and died almost immediately.
-Four bodyguards and a presidential chauffeur were also killed.
+On 26 October 1979, Park Chung Hee, the third president of South Korea, was assassinated during a dinner at the Korean Central Intelligence Agency (KCIA) safe house near the Blue House presidential compound in Jongno District, Seoul, South Korea.
+It was the first assassination of a head of state on the Korean peninsula in 605 years since the assassination of King Gongmin of Goryeo.

+Kim Jae-gyu, the then director of the KCIA, was responsible for the assassination.
+Park was shot in the chest and the head, after which he died almost immediately.
+The head of the presidential security service, three bodyguards and a presidential chauffeur were also killed by Kim and his co-conspirators.
 The incident is often referred to as "10.26" or the "10.26 incident" in South Korea.

-There is a great deal of controversy surrounding Kim's motives, as it remains uncertain whether the act was part of a planned coup d'état or was merely impulsive.
+There is a great deal of controversy surrounding Kim's motives; it remains uncertain whether the act was part of a planned coup d'état or was merely impulsive.
+Discontent with Park's regime had been simmering below the surface and culminated with the Busan–Masan Uprising ten days prior, which Park brutally cracked down on.

 Background

 President Park's dictatorship

 By the time of his assassination, Park had exercised dictatorial power over South Korea for nearly 18 years.

-The Korean Central Intelligence Agency (KCIA) was created in 1961 to coordinate both international and domestic intelligence activities, including those of the military.
-Almost immediately following its creation, the KCIA was used to suppress any domestic opposition to Park's regime: wiretapping, arresting, and torturing without court order.
-The KCIA was heavily involved in many behind-the-scenes political maneuvers aimed at weakening the opposition parties through bribing, blackmailing, threatening, or arresting opposing lawmakers.
-Nevertheless, President Park nearly lost the 1971 presidential election to Kim Dae-jung, despite spending ten percent of the national budget on his election campaign.
-Park therefore established the Yushin Constitution in 1972 to ensure his perpetual dictatorship.
-The new constitution replaced direct voting in presidential elections with an indirect voting system involving delegates; allotted one third of the National Assembly seats to the president; repealed presidential term limits; and gave the president the authority to suspend the constitution and issue emergency decrees, appoint all judges, and dismiss the National Assembly.
+The Korean Central Intelligence Agency (KCIA) was created in 1961 to coordinate both domestic and international intelligence activities, including those of the military.
+Almost immediately following its creation, the KCIA was used to suppress any domestic opposition to Park's regime, including wiretapping, arresting, and torturing without court order.
+The KCIA was heavily involved in many behind-the-scenes political maneuvers aimed at weakening opposition parties through bribing, blackmailing, threatening, or arresting opposing lawmakers.
+Nevertheless, President Park nearly lost the 1971 presidential election to Kim Dae-jung despite spending ten percent of the national budget on his election campaign.
+Park then established the Yushin Constitution in 1972 to ensure his perpetual dictatorship.
+The new constitution replaced direct voting in presidential elections with an indirect voting system involving delegates.
+It also allotted one-third of the National Assembly seats to the president and repealed presidential term limits.
+Additionally, it gave the president the authority to suspend the constitution and issue emergency decrees, appoint all judges, and dismiss the National Assembly.
 When opposition to the Yushin Constitution arose, Park issued a number of emergency decrees, the first of which made any act of opposition or denial of the Yushin Constitution punishable by imprisonment for up to 15 years.